Wireless marine data

 Many boat owners are handy and appreciate the hackability.
 The source code of the routers operating system and other software components are open.

 The new router has many more features while coming at a cheaper price.
-Who ever purchases the bundle of board and case with the case will only need a screw driver to attach the NMEA wiring and connect the router to the 12V on-board power.
-Obviously something that needs to be done with and without case.
+You will only need a screw driver to attach the wiring and connect the router to the 12V on-board power.

 |WiFi / internet interfaces||